Plate glass university: Other universities, sometimes referred to as plate glass universities

 The Scottish universities from the 1960s (Heriot-Watt, Stirling, Strathclyde, Dundee and the Open University in Scotland) are also known as "chartered universities" as they were established, and are governed, by their royal charters.

 Popular culture

 Malcolm Bradbury's 1975 campus novel The History Man is set in the fictional plate glass University of Watermouth.
-External scenes of the TV series were filmed at Lancaster University.
+External scenes of the television series were filmed at Lancaster University.